 There is a McDonald’s Drive-thru close by to us from one side and from the other direction, a coffee shop inside a sailing shop located on the side of the marina.
-Across the road is the Italian, with a pub and a Chiquito at the end of the docks, close to the ODEON Cinema (which also has a Costa Coffee located inside).
+Across the road is an Italian Restaurant, with a pub and a Chiquito at the end of the docks, close to the ODEON Cinema (which also has a Costa Coffee located inside).

 The River Ribble was diverted in 1893, to allow for the dock to be dug out and built.
 In 1885 the foundation stone was laid by Queen Victoria’s first son, Albert Edward the Prince of Wales.
 One of the basins was also named after him, the Albert Edward basin which is 3,000ft long by 600ft wide and was the largest single dock in Europe.
 It was completed and opened in 1892 by Alfred, the Duke of Edinburgh and Queen Victoria’s second son.

 EH Booth & Co Ltd chartered the first ship to visit the docks, a company with links to the current BOOTHS, which is still based in Preston.
 Preston Docks provided a place to import cotton, timber, coal, china clay, wood pulp, fruit and oil.
 As the docks developed in the first half of the 20th century, warehouses were built, and a railway line was installed to connect the Dock to the rest of the country.
 After the Second World War, the dock pioneered roll-on roll-off ferries, with a service bringing lorries from Northern Ireland.
 This partly led to the dock’s most successful period as a working port, from 1960-1972.